 The term DeFi, or Decentralized Finance, refers to an ecosystem of financial applications built upon blockchain networks.
 The DeFi movement aims to create permissionless, open-source payment protocols not unlike the already existing fiat payment networks.
 Except that the DeFi systems follow the core concept of cryptocurrencies – truly decentralized, distributed finance where no centralized authority figure/institution holds any semblance of control over your money.

-Bitcoin, the very first cryptocurrency launched back in 2009, may have been considered an example of DeFi back then, but would certainly not pass for it now.
-The concept of DeFi has evolved within the crypto community since then.
+Bitcoin, the very first cryptocurrency launched back in 2009, may have been considered an example of DeFi back then.
+But it would certainly not pass for it now.
+The concept of DeFi has evolved within the crypto community.

 DeFi and Ethereum

 At present, most applications of DeFi have accumulated on the Ethereum blockchain.
 Ethereum, the second-largest cryptocurrency platform in the world, has gradually become more compatible with DeFi than the Bitcoin platform.
 This is primarily because Ethereum makes it easier to build different types of decentralized applications beyond Bitcoin’s basic transactions.
 As Ethereum creator Vitalik Buterin pointed out in the original Ethereum whitepaper back in 2013, Ethereum supports a lot more complex financial use cases.
 From implementing increased financial security and transparency to offering more flexibility to providing more liquidity opportunities, the Ethereum smart contracts gave DeFi some of its more advantageous features.

 The DeFi movement has been giving the centralized monetary system a run for its money for a while now.
 DeFi’s applications in areas range from trading to asset management to insurance to lending and borrowing protocols.
 Before we take a detailed look at DeFi’s varied use cases, however, let’s first see why exactly DeFi has become a preferable alternative to the traditional banking system for many, many users all over the world.